nixworks/public/news/2014/08/21/index.md

 The Brazilian Socialist Party names environmental campaigner Marina Silva as its new presidential candidate, replacing Eduardo Campos who died last week.

 ### [The outgoing prime minister Alenka Bratusek and her alliance is barred from entering the new government due to "ethical concerns", notably her self-nomination as the country's EU commissioner, a decision currently being investigated by the Commission for the Prevention of Corruption. ](/news/2014/08/21/the-outgoing-prime-minister-alenka-bratua-ek-and-her-alliance-is-barred-from-entering-the-new-government-due-to-ethical-concerns-notably.md)
-_Context: Alenka Bratušek, Commission for the Prevention of Corruption, Slovenian parliamentary election, 2014, alliance_
+_Context: Alenka Bratusek, Commission for the Prevention of Corruption, Slovenian parliamentary election, 2014, alliance_

 ### [The National Assembly of Thailand elects coup leader General Prayuth Chan-ocha as Prime Minister. ](/news/2014/08/21/the-national-assembly-of-thailand-elects-coup-leader-general-prayuth-chan-ocha-as-prime-minister.md)
 _Context: National Assembly of Thailand, Prayuth Chan-ocha, Prime Minister of Thailand, military coup_

 ### [The Turkish Justice and Development Party chooses foreign minister Ahmet Davutoglu as its leader meaning that he will become the new Prime Minister. ](/news/2014/08/21/the-turkish-justice-and-development-party-chooses-foreign-minister-ahmet-davutoalu-as-its-leader-meaning-that-he-will-become-the-new-prime.md)
-_Context: Ahmet Davutoğlu, Prime Minister of Turkey, Turks, ruling party_
+_Context: Ahmet Davutoglu, Prime Minister of Turkey, Turks, ruling party_

 ## [Previous Day...](/news/2014/08/20/index.md)